danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 > The key point here is our programmers are Googlers, they’re not researchers.
 They’re typically, fairly ?young, fresh out of school, probably learned Java, maybe learned C or C++, probably learned Python.
 They’re not capable of understanding a brilliant language but we want to use them to build good software.
 So, the language that we give them has to be easy for them to understand and easy to adopt. —  Rob Pike

-Go's philosophy is to be very easy to understand.
-To achieve that they had to leave out a lot of things.
+Go's philosophy can be summarized into two words; Performance and ease.
+To achieve that the language designers had to leave out a lot of things.
 It doesn't mean `Go` is less powerful.

 At the beginning it was difficult, but writing `Go` code really showed me that you can still build meaningful software/applications without a lot of OOP/Functional features present in other languages.